ASU Library One Search

 Arizona Justice Project

-Sandra Day O'Connor's Arizona Justice Project was established in 1998 and became the fifth organization in the United States created to help inmates overturn wrongful convictions.
+When the Arizona Justice Project was established in 1998, it became the fifth organization in the United States created to help inmates overturn wrongful convictions.
+Today, there are close to 70 similar organizations worldwide.

 The Death Penalty Information Center is a national non-profit organization serving the media and the public with analysis and information on issues concerning capital punishment.